 And when it comes to this type of lifestyle congruence, stories help.
 They help you know what your values are and why they are so crucial to you.
 They remind you of people in your life who have influenced you toward those values.
 Stories become your “touchstone,” say Vuckovic.
 And they let others identify with your values as well.

 If you need help telling your story, contact us for a complimentary consultation session!
-And subscribe to our resource guide Better Every Story.
-It’s packed with information on free events, tips and coaching sessions.

-Photo Credit: courtesy of Brooke Vuckovic
+Photo Credit: Brooke Vuckovic

 Better Every Story